Language-Integrated Recursive Queries (Full Version): How Do Recursive Queries ``Go Wrong''?

-\texttt{WITH RECURSIVE} expands the expressive power of SQL to be Turing-complete, so it is possible to represent infinite loops and nontermination.
-Assuming the SQL specification is followed, that is, all queries are monotonic and linear, what causes nontermination?
+\texttt{WITH RECURSIVE} expands the expressive power of SQL to be Turing-complete, so it is possible to express infinitely recurring queries.
+Recursive queries can be computationally expensive, and users may be left unsure if their queries will eventually terminate, given enough time, or never terminate.
+Assuming the SQL specification is followed, that is, all queries are monotonic and linear, nontermination is a consequence of infinitely growing relations.

-Given the query is monotonic over set inclusion, nontermination is the result of infinitely growing intermediate relations.
-Datalog queries are guaranteed to generate only finite relations, given they are correctly \textit{range-restricted} over a \textit{finite domain}~\cite{dl}.
-There are a few key differences in the semantics of RDBMS compared to Datalog engines that cause the mathematical properties that provide termination guarantees to be violated.